JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * If your TeamCity username includes encoded special symbols (for example, emoji), you may be unable to log in to TeamCity via the [](intellij-platform-plugin.md).
 See the following ticket for more information: [TW-85284](https://youtrack.jetbrains.com/issue/TW-85284/Unable-to-log-in-from-the-IntelliJ-IDEA-TeamCity-plugin).

+* Remote TeamCity runs from the Visual Studio's ReSharper extension is currently unavailable for projects that target SVN repositories.
+See this issue for more information: [TW-85310](https://youtrack.jetbrains.com/issue/TW-85310).

 ## Changes from 2023.05.3 to 2023.05.4

 No potential breaking changes.